dongyujung/data-science-machine-learning/readme.md

 # Data Science

-This repo includes some demonstration using data science tools.
+This repo includes some demonstration of using data science tools.